wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/load-balancer/load-balancer-internal-getstarted.md

 <properties
-   pageTitle="Get started with Internal Load Balancer | Microsoft Azure" description="Configure Internal Load Balancer and how to implement for virtual machines and cloud deployments." services="load-balancer" documentationCenter="na"
+   pageTitle="Get started with Internal Load Balancer | Windows Azure" description="Configure Internal Load Balancer and how to implement for virtual machines and cloud deployments." services="load-balancer" documentationCenter="na"